CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

-You are telling the owner of the repo that you made some changes to thier repo.
+You are telling the owner of the repo that you made some changes to their repo.

 ## Question 12